Government gives green light to modernise UK airspace

 Martin Rolfe, NATS Chief Executive Officer, said: “The announcements from the Government and the CAA are very welcome.
 Our airspace dates back to the 1950s and simply doesn’t allow us to make the best use of today’s technology or emerging technologies in both aircraft design and air traffic management which are vastly improving the industry’s capability.
 Our report for the Government has shown that airspace modernisation is feasible and has benefits for local communities, passengers and the environment while also accommodating future growth.
 NATS has been tasked with coordinating and delivering this huge programme which involves up to 15 airports in south east England, and we will be working closely together to ensure that we deliver the very best options for change that modern technologies allow.
 We have been clear that modernisation is about more than just increased capacity.
 It can deliver improved management of noise and lower levels of carbon emissions which we know are just as important as being able to handle additional flights.”

-Air traffic control/management (ATC/ATM), Airport collaborative decision making (A-CDM/TAM), Airside operations, Capacity, Economy, Environment, New technologies, Noise abatement, Passenger volumes, Revenues, Safety, Sustainable development
+Aeronautical revenue, Air traffic control/management (ATC/ATM), Airport Collaborative Decision Making (A-CDM), Airside operations, Capacity, Economy, New technologies, Noise abatement, Passenger volumes, Safety, Sustainability, Sustainable development